Coronavirus – COVID-19

 WA: Regional Arts WA

-We will continue to prepare appropriately, following the best advice available, and to look after each other as best we can across our personal and professional communities.
+As the situation unfolds we continue to follow the best advice available, and to look after each other as best we can across our personal and professional communities.

 We are all in this together.